dotnet/docs/docs/desktop-wpf/fundamentals/styles-templates-create-apply-style.md

 ## Create a style

-You can think of a <xref:System.Windows.Style> as a convenient way to apply a set of property values to multiple elements.
+You can think of a <xref:System.Windows.Style> as a convenient way to apply a set of property values to one or more elements.
 You can use a style on any element that derives from <xref:System.Windows.FrameworkElement> or <xref:System.Windows.FrameworkContentElement> such as a <xref:System.Windows.Window> or a <xref:System.Windows.Controls.Button>.

 The most common way to declare a style is as a resource in the `Resources` section in a XAML file.
 Because styles are resources, they obey the same scoping rules that apply to all resources.
 Put simply, where you declare a style affects where the style can be applied.
 For example, if you declare the style in the root element of your application definition XAML file, the style can be used anywhere in your application.